fabio-pitt/gas-abilities/README.md

 - [The Wolf Around](https://www.youtube.com/@TheWolfAround) - YouTube channel, specifically the [Enhanced Input System tutorial](https://www.youtube.com/watch?v=HKX5xJcVDTw)
 - Various forums, documentation, and community resources

+---

 ## 📝 Development Notes
 This is a learning project, so the code and implementations will evolve as my understanding of GAS improves.
 Feel free to explore, learn, and provide feedback!

 ## 📄 License
 This project is protected by copyright.
 My original code and implementations are licensed for personal, non-commercial use only.
-Third-party content (Epic Games assets) retains its original licensing.
+Third-party content (e.g: Epic Games assets) retains its original licensing.
 See the [LICENSE](LICENSE) file for complete details.